 Since she was smiling at their return, Kevin decided she was not going to need consoling about killing the zeds.
 Although he hoped she didn’t know the living versions.

 When the tractor pulled up to a stop, the back-trailer door was opened.
-They got onto the ground.
-John stretched himself out, as if he was finally able to relax and unwind.
+Everyone got onto the ground.
+John stretched himself out as if he was finally able to relax and unwind.

 Carol took in deep breaths of fresh air.